AndsonYe/Timer/README.md

 time_t end = clock();
 float millisecs_elapsed = (end - start) / (float) CLOCKS_PER_SEC;
 ```
-Thats because clock() only return the approximate processor time used by the process and the `millisecs_elapsed` may not be equal to the amount of wall-clock time between `end` and `start`
+That's because `clock()` only return the approximate processor time used by the process and the `millisecs_elapsed` may not be equal to the amount of wall-clock time between `end` and `start`

 To get the accurate time duration, we need to access the system API.
 So here comes a Timer for both Linux and Windows.